-Some soldier-artists, when short of drawing materials, have resorted to using whatever is to hand.
+Some soldier-artists, when short of materials, have resorted to using whatever is at hand to create their work.

 On active service with the Chindits in Burma, Private Wilfrid Myers drew his fellow soldiers in the hilly jungle terrain.
-He sketched using camouflage cream or, as in the portrait above, with ‘Blanco’ cleaning products as his drawing medium.
+He sketched using camouflage cream or, as in the portrait below, 'Blanco' cleaning products.

-When sketchbooks are exhausted or not at hand, many soldiers have drawn on army issue forms or whatever paper is available.
+Many soldiers have ended up drawing on army-issue forms or any other paper available.
 Similarly, some have painted on the lids of cigar boxes or discarded crates.

 Douglas Farthing served in the Parachute Regiment for 23 years before retiring in 2008.
-Two years later he returned to serve in a Territorial Army unit of the Royal Anglian Regiment.
-Wherever he was deployed, he carried a sketchbook in his kitbag to record a soldier’s perspective of the reality of war.
-Using the materials close to hand, he painted on the lids of crates and ammunition boxes.
+Two years later, he returned to serve in a Territorial Army unit of the Royal Anglian Regiment.
+Wherever he was deployed, he carried a sketchbook in his kitbag to record his perspective of the reality of war.
+He also painted on the lids of crates and ammunition boxes.

 'I’m not sure whether it was an artistic response or a financial response, but it was quite a nice thing I was making things from what we used as soldiers.'

 In March 2003, Matthew Cook was appointed war artist for 'The Times' and given a week to get ready for the impending war with Iraq.
 Already serving as a Territorial Army soldier, he also attended a short hostile environment training course before flying to Kuwait.